yylluu/yylluu.github.io/_pages/about.md

 Selected Publications
 ======

-Many of my research results are published in top-tier CS conferences, such as ACM PODC, ACM CCS, USENIX Security, and NDSS.
+Many of my research results are published in top-tier CS conferences, such as ACM PODC, ACM CCS, IEEE S\&P. USENIX Security, and NDSS.
 An incomplete list of these studies includes:

 - *Practical Asynchronous Distributed Key Reconfiguration and Its Applications*.
      &nbsp; &nbsp; &nbsp; **Oakland** 26. with Hanwen Feng, Yingzi Gao, Qiang Tang, Jing Xu.